Our Complete Packing List For India: Everything You Need For An Epic First Trip.

 Before we left; I wanted answers.

 What on EARTH do we need for travel to India?
 HOW will we carry it?
 Is two pairs of socks enough?
-And do we need a towel?
+Do we need a towel?

 I needed a packing list for India.